ElioDiNino/CPEN431-Automation/README.md

 - [`jq`](https://jqlang.org/)

 > [!NOTE]
-> If you are using the automation script to interact with AWS EC2 instances, your infrastructure must have been created with the Terraform in this repository first as it creates specific file paths and uses the generated key pair.
+> If you are using the automation script to interact with AWS EC2 instances, your infrastructure must have been created with the Terraform in this repository first as the script relies on its outputs.
+This does not apply if you are only using the script for local deployment.

 ## Usage